sigsum/sigsum/proposals/2022-11-specify-sigsum-proof.md

 Verification is subject to client "policy".
 Policy includes the configuration of public keys for submitter, log and witnesses (together with respective role).
-Policy must also specify which subsets of witnesses are considered strong enough, e.g., n-of-k policy (it is likely that something a bit more expressive will be needed, though, e.g, a partition of the witnesses into disjoint subsets, and a separate n-of-k requirement for each such subset).
+Policy must also specify which subsets of witnesses are considered strong enough, the details are out of scope for this proposal, but, e.g., one could use an n-of-k policy or something a bit more expressive.

 # Appendices